Customer 1

 What is AI QA?

-Why testing is becoming agentic
+Why QA is becoming agentic

 LLMs reset how much one engineer can ship.
 Pull requests pile up faster than any team can hand-write tests for, and the gap between what is shipped and what is tested widens every sprint.
 The two traditional answers both break under that pressure.
 Manual QA does not scale with headcount.
 Scripted suites rot the moment the code they describe changes, and someone has to patch them by hand every time.

 Agentic QA closes both gaps at once.
 An agent writes the tests, so authoring keeps pace with shipping.
 The agent classifies failures, so a changed selector or a renamed field gets flagged as a stale test with a suggested fix instead of paging an engineer at 2am.
 And because the agent carries a memory of your app from one run to the next, coverage compounds instead of resetting every time the person who knew the system moves on.
+That is what makes autonomous testing more than a buzzword: the suite maintains itself.

 The shift is the same one that hit code generation: the mechanical work moves to the machine, and the human moves up to review and judgment.
 The agent recommends; humans ship.
+For the broader case, read the future of AI in quality assurance.

 The QA brain: six interlinked components

 Qodex is not six separate tools wearing one logo.
-It is one agent, one memory, and one suite that covers six kinds of testing.
+It is one agent, one memory, and one suite that covers six co-equal kinds of testing.
 Each component shares what it learns with the others, so a login flow discovered while testing the UI is reused when probing the API for auth bugs.
 Here is what each component does and where to read more.

 UI testing